xonsh/xonsh/news/test-news.rst

 **Added:**

-* fail if no empty line before a category
+* test_news fails if no empty line before a category
-* more info on failures
+* more info on test_news failures

 **Changed:** None